 • Preheat oven to 375 degrees Fahrenheit.
 Line a muffin pan with non-stick muffin liners and set aside.

-• In a large bowl, add pumpkin puree, egg, maple syrup, vanilla, pumpkin pie spice, and salt and stir until combined well.
+• In a large bowl, add pumpkin puree, egg, maple syrup, vanilla, pumpkin pie spice, and salt and mix until well combined.

-• Bake in the oven for 20 minutes, until the pumpkin pie filling has set.
+• Bake in the oven for approximately 20 minutes, until the pumpkin pie filling has set.
 Allow the tarts to cool slightly.
 Serve warm or at room temperature.
-(Optional) Sprinkle chopped pecans on top of each tart and a dollop of plain yogurt or homemade whipped cream or whipped coconut cream.
+(Optional) Sprinkle chopped pecans on top of each tart and a dollop of plain yogurt/dairy free yogurt/whipped cream, then sprinkle some cinnamon or pumpkin pie spice on top!

 Notes